Where to Discuss?

 Julia: Trend: Polynomials Fit: Curve Fitting

-Merge All Series in One Plot
+Merge All Series in One Function

 With this symbol name, we can extract x and y values.
 Then perform polynomial fitting, for three kinds of polynomial order.